 Broken pipes leak harmful chemicals and substances into the ground.
 These dangerous spills turn your home into an unsafe environment.
 It’s highly recommended to enlist professional help for sewer line repair.
 Expert plumbers will know how to properly replace the main sewer pipe and ensure your home’s safety.

-There are two main sewer line repair options available to homeowners:
+There are two main sewer line repair and replacement options available to homeowners:

 With the open trench method, sewer repair contractors will have to dig up the ground to access a home’s sewer line.
 Then, after the pipes have been fixed or replaced, the trench will be backfilled.
 This method is time-intensive and entails more disruption to your home and routine.